LethalServices/SearchAPI/README.md

 </div>

 ## Information:
-This API was made to parse data from fmovies & 9anime fast and safely, this also includes mirror checkers.
+This API was made to parse data from any streaming site; fast and safely without ads.

 ### Image:
 ![image](https://i.gyazo.com/dc7e31a662231f4cfe21f54cbc667a03.png)